 Versatility

 Great for travel, theme parks and everyday errands where lightness and a compact fold matter most.
-Not ideal if you need car seat compatibility or plan to tackle rough trails and heavy off-road use.
+Not ideal if you need car seat compatibility, frequent running support, or heavy off-road use.

 Key Benefits